Seattle Seahawks release 2021 game schedule | Offside

 - See also:

 This season marks the ninth in a row that the Seahawks have played at least four prime-time games.
-This year, three of the five will be played at Lumen Field in Seattle.
+Three of the five will be played at Lumen Field in Seattle.

-The Seahawks’ first home game will take place on September 19 versus the Tennessee Titans at 1:25 pm.
+The Seahawks open the season on September 12, on the road against the Indianapolis Colts.
+Seattle’s first home game will take place on September 19 versus the Tennessee Titans at 1:25 pm PT.
 Their first prime-time game of 2021 will be at Lumen Field with the Rams for Thursday Night Football in Week 5.

 Single-game tickets to home games are currently available for purchase online.